 Aged 75 years or more at any risk of severe acute COVID-19.

-As detailed in , there were inconsistencies across the submission regarding the number of vaccine doses assumed per year and in the extent of uptake by age and risk status.
+As detailed in Table 4, there were inconsistencies across the submission regarding the number of vaccine doses assumed per year and in the extent of uptake by age and risk status.
 The PSCR stated that no revision of the financial estimates was required.
 The DUSC noted the submission assumed biannual dosing across several sub-populations and considered it unlikely that full compliance would be observed in clinical practice.
 For example, the DUSC noted for those aged 65 to 74 years, the ATAGI recommendation states that individuals with severe immunocompromise are recommended to receive a vaccine every 12 months and can consider a dose every 6 months.
 The submission assumed all patients in this population would receive 2 doses.
 The DUSC considered utilisation was overestimated by the submission given that the ATAGI advice states that the decision to administer a dose every 6 months should be based on a risk-benefit assessment for the individual patient.
 The PBAC noted that the submission’s financial estimates inappropriately excluded the potential for biannual doses in three of the groups that are permitted this according to current recommendations (paragraph 6.81).
 The submission inappropriately assumed annual dosing for the 18-64-year-old IC group; the 65-74 SR group; and the 65-74 HR group, for the purposes of the financial estimates.

 The DUSC noted raxtozinameran is a pre-filled syringe and commented that it will allow for more opportunistic vaccination due to ease of use and reduce wastage particularly in remote communities, compared with vial formulations.